klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 ### The DB

-1. In the root of our CMS project, create a folder and name it DB.
+1. In the root of our back-end project, create a folder and name it DB.

 2. Inside the DB folder, create an empty file and name it  **dbConn.js**